ansys/pyansys/doc/source/blog/pymechanical-global.rst

    :products: PyMechanical
    :image: thumbnails/pymechanical.png
    :title: Globals parameter in the embedded app
-   :description: whats new with globals parameter in the embedded app
+   :description: what's new with globals parameter in the embedded app

 Globals parameter in the embedded app
 ======================================